LBoorman1/tech242-AWS-linux/Day1/WhatIsCloud.md

 ## Cloud services
  - infrastructre as a service - allows for customisation at the operating system level.
- - platform as a service
+ - platform as a service - does not allow customisation of infrastructure, provides tools for development
- - software as a service
+ - software as a service - provides a completed piece of software, hosted on the cloud.
- - function as a service
- - container as a service

 ## Advantages of cloud
 - cost saving